near/wallet-selector/README.md

 This project uses [ESLint](https://eslint.org/) (with [Prettier](https://prettier.io/)) to enforce a consistent coding style.
 It's important that you configure your editor correctly to avoid issues when you're ready to open a Pull Request.

 Although this project uses Prettier, it's simply an "internal" dependency to our ESLint configuration.
 This is because we want Prettier to handle code styling while avoiding conflicts with ESLint which specifically focuses on potentially problematic code.
 As a result, **it's important that you switch off Prettier in your editor and ensure only ESLint is enabled**.

+## License

+This repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.